 Costa Rica: Costa Rica is a Central American gem for Canadians interested in purchasing a vacation property.
 Known for its stunning natural beauty, from beaches to rainforests, and a strong focus on environmental preservation, Costa Rica offers a unique blend of adventure and relaxation.
 Regions like Guanacaste and the Central Pacific Coast are trendy, offering a laid-back lifestyle, beautiful scenery, and a welcoming expat community.

-Portugal: Portugal, particularly the Algarve region, is a favoured destination for Canadians seeking European vacation property.
+Portugal: Portugal, particularly the Algarve region, is a favoured destination for Canadians looking to buy property in Portugal, seeking a European vacation property.
 The Algarve offers stunning coastlines, a mild climate, and affordable property prices, making it a top choice for those looking to enjoy a laid-back lifestyle by the sea.
 Lisbon and Porto also present excellent opportunities for investment, with strong potential for property appreciation in these historic and culturally rich cities.

 Bahamas: The Bahamas is a top Caribbean destination for Canadians looking to invest in vacation property.
 With its stunning beaches, crystal-clear waters, and favourable tax benefits, locations like Nassau and the Exumas provide a luxurious and accessible option for a tropical getaway.
 The proximity to Canada and the ease of travel make the Bahamas a particularly appealing choice for those looking to escape the colder months.